All Episodes

 What have they accomplished?

-All right, the VA thing was a big deal, and and no doubt Gorsuch on the Supreme Court, give credit where credit is due.
+And no doubt, Corsica on the Supreme Court give credit where credit is due.

-Um, if it wasn't for the president stepping out today with Rand Paul and using his statutory authority on the issues involving health care, we wouldn't get anything done.
+If it wasn't for the president stepping out today with Rand Paul and using his statutory authority on the issues involving health care, we wouldn't get anything done.

-Every prom everything the president could do himself, he's done.
+Everything the president could do himself, he's done.

 Exactly.

-And I said to that, how many pieces of legislation has have arrived at his door on his desk that he hasn't signed?
+And I said to that, how many pieces of legislation have arrived at his door on his desk that he hasn't signed?

 He even signed the Russian sanctions bill, which frankly was a stupid bill.